Tracking matter budgets

 6. Restrict invoice submission

-Your legal operations software should restrict invoice submission when it is outside budget or time frames to avoid nasty surprises and keep your external counsel accountable.
+Your matter management software should restrict invoice submission when it is outside budget or time frames to avoid nasty surprises and keep your external counsel accountable.
 If you do not currently use a matter management system, make it clear in your billing guidelines that invoices must comply with these restrictions.

 Managing legal matter budgets can be tiresome, but you invest the time and energy at the front end or the back end.
 By taking these six steps to manage your legal matters and external engagements, you will save yourself difficult conversations and ensure that your matter budgets are respected.
 And the legal budget bottom line will be healthier for it!

-Easily keep track of your spend and avoid legal budget blowout with Xakia's legal spend and external counsel management software.
-Get in touch with the team today for a demo and see it in action.
+Easily keep track of your spend and avoid legal budget blowout with Xakia's legal spend management software.
+Get in touch with the team today for a demo or sign up for a free 14-day trial to see it in action.